-I’ve read a lot recently about a resurgence in plain text email.
-Some email marketers have even promoted writing exclusively plain text emails instead of using HTML.
+We’ve read a lot recently about a resurgence of plain text emails.
+And, some email marketers even promote writing exclusively plain text instead of using HTML.

 What is a plain text email?